July 1922

 Hopkinson (1988), pg 136

 O’Duffy reports serious reverses on the advance towards Kilmallock.
 Some of his troops in Bruff had deserted to the anti-Treaty side.
-Thirty of his men had been captured between Kilmallock and Bruff on the 22nd and forty-seven captured on the 23rd near Thomastown.
+Thirty of his men had been captured between Kilmallock and Bruff on July 22nd and forty-seven captured on July 23rd near Thomastown.
+O’Duffy is very critical of the quality of his troops.

-(After he had established himself in Limerick, O’Duffy had sent Brennan and his men to clear up resistance in Clare and 200 men under Brigadier Keane is sent to towards Rathkeale and onto Kerry.
-He himself with O’Hannigan and W R E Murphy moved towards Kilmallock.
-Hopkinson states that during this period, the Bruff-Bruree-Kilmallock triangle saw the heaviest continuous fighting of the Civil War.)
-O’Duffy very critical of the quality of his troops.
+After he had established himself in Limerick, O’Duffy had sent Brennan and his men to clear up resistance in Clare and 200 men under Brigadier Keane is sent west towards Rathkeale and onto Kerry – see Aug-04-22/4.

 Hopkinson (1988), pg 150-152; O’Callaghan (2018), pg 110

-Pro-Treaty forces (some 300 men) under Jerry Ryan surprise anti-Treaty forces at Golden, Co.
-Tipperary.
 Three days later the anti-Treaty forces tried to re-take Golden but without success.
-This was followed by the pro-Treaty forces taking Tipperary Town.
+This was followed by the pro-Treaty forces taking Tipperary Town – see Jul-29 to 30-22/1.

 Hopkinson (1988), pg 168